wilsonCernWq/TinyVolumeRenderer/projects/raycast/README.md

 ## Any known bugs in your assignment ##

-My renderer can load NEGHIP dataset correctly, but it cannot read CSAFE dataset for some readons.
+My renderer can load [NEGHIP](data/neghip.json) dataset correctly, but it cannot read [CSAFE](data/csafe_heptane.json) dataset for some readons.

 ## How to Compile ##

+The program requires OpenGL 4+ with 3D texture support.
+I don't recommend running it on Mac.
+I have tested it on Linux (Ubuntu and CentOS 7) machines.

 ```
 mkdir build